High Net Worth Pros & Cons – Fidelity vs Schwab vs Vanguard

 Schwab provides Schwab Live Daily, a video stream that can educate investors in investment topics relevant today, in addition to on-demand videos and articles written by trading experts at Schwab.
 And education is provided by personal advisors in the Schwab Advisor Network.

-Both Vanguard and Schwab provide access by telephone to a customer service representative as well as live online chat.
-Vanguard’s customer service hours are restricted to Monday and Friday, but the live chat is available at all hours.
+Vanguard and Schwab have customer support representatives available by telephone and live online chat.
+The customer service hours of Vanguard are from Monday and Friday only, however the live chat is available 24/7.

-Both Vanguard and Schwab utilize two-factor authentication for access to their services.
-Both firms utilize SIPC insurance, which protects brokerage accounts up to $500,000.
+Vanguard and Schwab rely on two-factor authentication to enforce access to their services and the SIPC insurance shields brokerage accounts valued up to $500,000.

 Do You Want Ultra High Net Worth Caliber Wealth Management Services?